swiftlang/swift-evolution/proposals/nnnn-isolated-conformances.md

 }
 ```

+will continue to work with the stricter model for generic functions in this proposal.

-The source compatibility break required to enforce rule (2) is therefore limited to generic code that:
+The proposed change for generic functions does have an impact on source compatibility, where functions like `callQGElsewhere` will be rejected.
+However, the source break is limited to generic code that:

-1. Passes a metatype of some generic type `T` across isolation domains;
-2. Has a requirement on `T` that is not a marker protocol (e.g, `BitwiseCopyable`) or suppression (`~Escapable`);
+1. Uses a conformance requirement (`T: P`) of a non-marked protocol `P` in another isolated domain,
-3. Does not have a corresponding constraint `T: Sendable`; and
+2. Does not have a corresponding constraint `T: Sendable` requirement; and
-4. Is compiled with strict concurrency enabled (either as Swift 6 or with warnings).
+3. Is compiled with strict concurrency enabled (either as Swift 6 or with warnings).

+Experiments with the prototype implementation of this feature uncovered very little code that was affected by this change.
+The benefit to introducing this source break is that the vast majority of existing generic code will work unmodified with isolated conformances, or (if it's using concurrency) correctly reject the use of isolated conformances in their callers.

 ### Rule 3: Isolated conformances are in their global actor's region